By Joseph Y Calhoun III, President of Alhambra Investments

 To my surprise, answering my client’s question had not led me to a dead end.
 Rather, in 2000, I was only beginning to travel down a promising road, where I would leave my old broker life behind, to engineer comprehensive portfolios largely for individual investors.
 Today, the Fortress Portfolio is the foundation for all the portfolios we run at Alhambra Investments (See Below).
 Our actively managed portfolios use tactical overlays to make changes to the Fortress allocation under certain conditions.

-Looking back, I can now see that Alhambra Investments began with that simple question from a friend—a question that would lead to the very founding of the firm in 2006 and another evolution in my thinking, during a wave of market storms in 2007.
+Looking back, I can now see that Alhambra Investments began with that simple question from a friend—a question that would lead to the very founding of the firm in 2006.

 Ready to talk?